sound-verse/soundverse/README.md

 This will spin up a local hardhat node for you.

-IMPORTNAT!
+IMPORTANT!
 Don't close this terminal.

 Now open a new terminal and enter `npm run dev` - this will deploy the smart contracts on your local maschine.